Startup coalition publishes open letter urging European leaders to address tech talent shortage

-A coalition of investors and entrepreneurs are increasingly worried that Europe’s startup momentum could be derailed by a lack of talent to fill jobs.
-In effort to draw attention to the problem and create a greater sense of urgency, this group published an open letter today signed by 30 CEOs calling on Europe’s political leaders to address the shortage.
+A group of investors and entrepreneurs are increasingly worried that Europe’s startup momentum could be derailed by a lack of talent to fill jobs.
+In an effort to draw attention to the problem and create a greater sense of urgency, the coalition today published an open letter signed by 30 tech CEOs that calls on Europe’s political leaders to address the shortage.

-“Europe could be the world’s most entrepreneurial continent but the limited availability of talent to nurture and fuel its blossoming start-up ecosystem is a serious bottleneck to growth,” the letter says.
+“Europe could be the world’s most entrepreneurial continent, but the limited availability of talent to nurture and fuel its blossoming startup ecosystem is a serious bottleneck to growth,” the letter says.
 “That’s why we, the founders and executives of Europe’s leading tech businesses, now urge policymakers to put talent at the top of their agenda.”

 The signees include CEOs of Farfetch, Stripe, Delivery Hero, BlaBlaCar, and Criteo.
 The group projects that at the current rate of growth, European startups will need to hire at least 100,000 employees over the next year.
 And that doesn’t include the startups that haven’t been created yet.

-Among the efforts the group would like to see is changes to regulations regarding stock options.
+Among the efforts the group would like to see are changes to regulations regarding stock options.
 Currently, the rules are set by each country, rather than at the European Union level.
 And that has led to wildly different regulations.

-A study by Index Ventures that will be released at the upcoming Slush Conference in Helsinki ranked countries by the ease at which the rules allow the use of stock options:
+A study by Index Ventures that will be released at the upcoming Slush Conference in Helsinki ranked countries by how easily they allow the use of stock options:

 “The talent part is where Europe is still lagging badly, badly behind,” Mignot said.
 “Even though there are a lot of great companies getting built, if we want to get to that next stage, the top startups need to attract the talent they need.
 Both in Europe, but abroad as well.”

 Index’s study focuses particularly on the issue of stock options, Mignot said, because these have become the most commonly accepted form of compensation in places like Silicon Valley, and European startups need to be able to match those offers.
-The study notes, for instance, that European employees own around 10 percent of their companies compared to the 20 percent in U.S. startups.
+The study notes, for instance, that European employees own around 10 percent of their companies, compared to the 20 percent in U.S. startups.

-As part of the study, Index suggests that governments put in place clear regulatory schemes for options, and offer better tax treatment and more favorable valuation rules.
+As part of the study, Index suggests that governments put in place clear regulatory schemes for options and offer better tax treatment and more favorable valuation rules.

 “There are bits and pieces that are getting better,” Mignot said.
 “We can’t say there’s a tidal of wave of every country realizing this is a big issue.
 We believe that now is the time.
 A few years ago, the value hadn’t even been created.
 So the question of how you split the value wasn’t really on the agenda.
 But if you want this generation of startups to help nurture the next generation of startups, you have to make it easier for the companies to distribute their value to employees.”